vmms30/movieDatabase/testingPlan.md

 # Application Testing Plan

-This document outlines the manual testing plan for the MovieFlix application.
+This document outlines the manual testing plan for the Couch Reels application.
 The goal is to ensure all features and routes are working as expected.

 ---